Credit and recognition of prior learning

 Recognition of prior learning – Granting of credit towards a course, on the basis of non-accredited formal study such as professional development, on-the-job training or work experience or similar informal learning.

 - Some units may require a specific minimum mark to be achieved for credit to be granted.
-For example, credit for units PGC5001 Evidence based practice and MPH5020 Introduction to epidemiology and biostatistics can only be given towards the 3454 - Master of Clinical Pharmacy or the 2985 Master of Wound Care if the student achieved a minimum mark of 65%.
-Pease refer to the Handbook for additional information.
+For example, credit for units PGC5101 Evidence based practice and MPH5020 Introduction to epidemiology and biostatistics can only be given towards the coursework and research stream of the Master of Clinical Pharmacy (P6002) or the Master of Wound Care (P6003) if the student achieved a minimum mark of 65%.
+Please refer to the Handbook for additional information.

 How to apply

-3. If applying for recognition of prior learning, attach your learning portfolio – see our portfolio preparation guidelines (PDF, 0.05 MB).
+- If applying for recognition of prior learning you should attach your Learning portfolio - see guidelines for preparing a portfolio [pdf 54kb].

 We usually take 10 working days to assess credit transfer requests and 20 working days for recognition-of-prior-learning requests, but we might require more time during peak admission and enrolment times.

-You'll be notified of your credit assessment in your course offer letter.
+You'll be notified of your credit assessment by email and in your course offer letter.